-Figure 5 shows the zonal-mean zonal wind and temperature averaged over the last 120 days of the two simulations, together with observation for January.
-The observed wind and temperature below 10 hPa are derived from the NCEP/NCAR Reanalysis averaged from 1979 through 1995, and above 10 hPa from the COSPAR International Reference Atmosphere 1986 (CIRA-86) [Rees et al., 1990], which is maintained by the British National Space Science Data Center.
-The CIRA-86 data cover latitudes only from 80°S to 80°N. With GWD the simulated positions and magnitudes of tropospheric westerly centers are close to the observation data, especially in the Northern Hemisphere.
-The influence of the GWD parameterization on the Southern Hemisphere circulation is negligible.
+Fig. A-5 shows the zonal-mean zonal wind and zonal mean-temperature averaged over the last 120 days of the two simulations, together with observation for January.
+The observed wind and temperature below 10 hPa are derived from the NCEP/NCAR Reanalysis averaged from 1979 through 1995, and above 10 hPa from the COSPAR International Reference Atmosphere 1986 (CIRA-86) (Rees et al. 1990), which is maintained by the British National Space Science Data Center.
+The CIRA-86 data cover latitudes only from 80°S to 80°N. With GWD the simulated tropospheric westerly centers have about their observed positions and magnitudes, especially in the Northern Hemisphere.
+The influence of the GWD parameterization on the southern-hemisphere circulation is negligible.
 Unfortunately, the simulated polar-night jet in the northern lower stratosphere at about 10 hPa is too weak and is shifted equatorward of its observed position.
-The simulated zonalmean temperature in the northern polar stratosphere between 100 and 10 hPa is $\sim 10^{\circ}$ C warmer than observed with the GWD parameterization and ~ 15°C colder than observed without the GWD parameterization.
-We have compared Figure 5 with pictures drawn using data averaged over the last 60 or 90 days of the 180-day simulation and obtained qualitatively the same results, though the magnitudes of the temperature and wind anomalies change slightly.
+The simulated zonal-mean temperature in the northern polar stratosphere between 100 hPa and 10 hPa is about 10°C warmer than observed with the GWD parameterization, and about 15°C colder than observed without the GWD parameterization.

-Palmer et al. [1986] performed two perpetual January simulations using the U. K. Meteorological Office 11-layer GCM with and without the GWD parameterization included.
-They found a temperature difference of about $+20^{\circ}$ C near the tropopause in the Northern Hemisphere and a zonal-mean zonal wind decrease of ~20 m s-1 near the top of the model centered in the midlatitudes.
-All information indicates that our 24-L ST-GCM might have suffered excessive wind deceleration in the northern lower stratosphere, which in turn causes excessive warming in the northern polar stratosphere.

-On the basis of this conjecture, we have conducted a set of perpetual January simulations by changing the tunable parameters within the orographic GWD scheme and/or by applying the orographic GWD parameterization for the troposphere or the troposphere and lower stratosphere alone.
-We changed the upper limit for the variance of the subgrid-scale orography (denoted as H) from 200 to 1000 m, and the representative horizontal wavenumber of the subgrid-scale orography from 1.0×10^{-4} to 0.6×10^{-5} (denoted as K).
+Palmer et al. (1986) performed two perpetual-January simulations using the UKMO 11-layer GCM with and without the GWD parameterization included.
+They found a temperature difference of about +20°C near the tropopause in the Northern Hemisphere and a zonal-mean zonal wind decrease of about 20 m/s near the top of the model centered in the mid-latitudes.
+All information indicates that our GCM might have suffered excessive wind deceleration in the northern lower stratosphere, which in turn causes excessive warming in the northern polar stratosphere.
+Based on this conjecture, we have conducted a set of perpetual-January simulations by changing the tunable parameters within the GWD scheme and/or by applying the GWD parameterization for the troposphere or the troposphere and lower stratosphere alone.
+We changed the upper limit for the variance of the subgrid-scale orography (denoted as H) from 200 m to 1000 m, and the representative horizontal wavenumber of the subgrid-scale orography from 1.0×10^{-4} to 0.6×10^{-5} (denoted as K).
 Unfortunately, none of these simulations proved to be satisfactory.
-In one extreme, if H and/or K are too small ($H = 200 \text{ m}, K = 0.6 \times 10^{-5}$), the GWD parameterization has no detectable effect.
-The simulated northern polar-night jet is too strong and not separated from the tropospheric subtropical jet, and the simulation of sea level pressure is not improved.
-In the other extreme, if Hand/or K are too large (H = 1000 m, $K = 1.0 \times 10^{-4}$), the northern polar-night jet and the tropospheric subtropical jet are separated, but the northern polar-night jet becomes too weak, and its core in the lower stratosphere is shifted to the mid-latitudes, and a large warm bias occurs in the northern polar region.
-The best choice we found for the 24-L ST-GCM is to set H = 700 m and $K = 2.5 \times 10^{-5}$ and apply the GWD parameterization to the entire atmosphere, as used in the above perpetual January simulation.
+In one extreme, if H and/or K are too small (H = 200 m, K = 0.6×10^{-5}), the GWD parameterization has no detectable effect.
+The simulated northern polar-night jet is too strong and not separated from the tropospheric subtropical jet, and the simulation of sea-level pressure is not improved.
+In the other extreme, if H and/or K are too large (H = 1000 m, K = 1.0×10^{-4}), the northern polar-night jet and the tropospheric subtropical jet are separated, but the northern polar-night jet becomes too weak and its core in the lower stratosphere is shifted to the mid-latitudes, and a large warm bias occurs in the northern polar region.
+The best choice we found for the 24-layer ST-GCM is to set H = 700 m and $K = 2.5 \times 10^{-5}$, and apply the GWD parameterization to the entire atmosphere, as used in the above perpetual-January simulation.